Skip to main content

 Noise

-I’d say it’s quieter than the Neotec II, and just better all round than the C4 or C4 Pro.
-It still needs earplugs though.
+I’d say it’s quieter than the Neotec 3, and just better all round than the C4 or C4 Pro.
+Like all, it still needs earplugs though.

 For more information on why earplugs are vital with any helmet, and advice on which are the best, click here.